RACE IN AMERICA

 - Day 3: History of the Race Construct, Enslavement, and internalized inferiority/superiority with Michelle C. Johnson and Afriye Wekandodis

-- Day 4: Racial Terrorism with Christian Picciollini and Amy Burtaine
+- Day 4: Racial Terrorism.
+The Neo-Nazi movement and how white-supremacy shape-shifts, with Christian Picciollini and Amy Burtaine.

-- Day 5: Truth, Reconciliation, and Reparations with Ian Manual, Equal Justice Initiative, James Fox
+- Day 5: Truth, Reconciliation, and Reparations with Ian Manual, Equal Justice Initiative, James Fox, and Trey Ellis

 Throughout the week, there will be multiple break-out groups, offering an opportunity to engage with fellow participants, and a caucus will be held to better support BIPOC and white people through the experience.
 Caucus will be facilitated by Michelle C. Johnson & RW Alves.